tollev/github-actions-workshop/README.md

 ## Reusable workflows

 Reusable workflows makes it possible to avoid duplication and reuse common workflow-functionality.
-They can be shared within a single repository or by the whole organization.
+They can be [shared within a single repository or by the whole organization](https://docs.github.com/en/actions/using-workflows/reusing-workflows#access-to-reusable-workflows)

-If the reusable workflow exists in a different repo that repo must either be a:
-  - Public repo and the organization has to grant access to using public shared workflows
-  - Private repo and the repo settings must allow for it to be accessed

 To pass information to a shared workflow you should either use the `vars`-context or pass information directly to the workflow.